 The provider had safety precautions in place, including, fire detection and containment arrangements, emergency lighting and regular fire safety checks.
 Fire drills were regularly occurring with all staff and residents and records demonstrated that staff could effectively support residents to evacuate the centre in a timely manner.
-A personal evacuation plan was in place for each resident; however, these required further review to ensure they gave clarity on the specific support each resident required to evacuate.
+A personal evacuation plan was in place for each resident and they gave clarity on the specific support each resident required to evacuate.